ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 ```

 This should let your browser open a new tab with the actual directory in it.
 Click on the ```tutorial-systematic-literature-review.ipynb``` file to open the jupyter notebook.
 Then you can execute cell by cell and adapt the notebook to your needs.
 There is a more detailed description of the functionality and analysis done in the Jupyter notebook.

+### Look at OpenKnowledgeMaps

+A good way to get a basic understandic of the topics under a certain research field and the relations between publications and topics can be found at our befriended project OpenKnowledgeMaps.

+Let's have a look on the knowledge map for the term [zika](https://openknowledgemaps.org/vis.php?id=fab526364913443cf7f56be49270938f&query=zika&service=pubmed).

 ## FOLLOW UPS